scipy-conference/scipy_proceedings/papers/marcel_caraciolo/marcel_caraciolo.rst

 In this paper we have presented our efforts in building a recommender engine toolkit in Python, which we believe that may be useful and make an increasing impact beyond the recommendation systems community by benefiting diverse applications.
-We are confident that Crab will be an interesting alternative for machine learning researchers and developers to create, test and deploy their recommendation algorithms writting a few lines of code with the simplicity and flexibility that
+We are confident that Crab will be an interesting alternative for machine learning researchers and developers to create, test and deploy their recommendation algorithms writing a few lines of code with the simplicity and flexibility that
 Python with the scientific libraries Numpy and Scipy offers.
-The project uses as dependancy the Scikit-learn toolkit, which forces the Crab framework to keep with high standards of coding and testing, turning it into a madure and efficient machine learning toolkit.
+The project uses as dependency the Scikit-learn toolkit, which forces the Crab framework to cope with high standards of coding and testing, turning it into a madure and efficient machine learning toolkit.
 Discussing the technical aspects, we are also always improving the framework by planning to develop new recommender algorithms such as Matrix Factorization, SVD and Boltzmann machines.
 Another concern is to bring to the framework not only collaborative filtering algorithms but also content based filtering (content analysis), social relevance proximity graphs (social/trust networks) and